joshuamoorehead/SayCan-Extended-Public/proposal/proposal.md

 \clearpage

+# Class Comments

+1. How will you improve upon Google Research's project?
+2. etc

 # Project Repository
 Please put the URL of your project repository on GitHub here.
 I expect to see all students in the team actively contributing to the repository throughout the semester.